kuzzleio/sdk-javascript/doc/7/essentials/offline-tools/index.md

 ### queueTTL

 A writable `number` defining the time in milliseconds a queued request is kept in the `offlineQueue`.

+Setting this parameter to `0` disables this behavior, and prevents the SDK from expiring queued requests.

 Default value: `120000`